pedrobenedicte/segmented-proc/README.md

 segmented-proc
 ==============

-Verilog description of a segmented processor for the Processor Architecture class of the Master in Innovation and Research in Informatics of UPC-BarcelonaTech
+VHDL description of a segmented processor for the Processor Architecture class of the Master in Innovation and Research in Informatics of UPC-BarcelonaTech

 * src: VHDL description of the processor.
 * test: Tests for the processor.